-Where To Have Fun For Free In Chicago
+Where To Have Fun for Free in Chicago

-Whether you’re on a business trip, visiting a loved one, or embarking on a solo adventure, you’ve found yourself with some free time in the “Windy City.”
+Whether you’re on a business trip, visiting a loved one or embarking on a solo adventure, you’ve found yourself with some free time in the “Windy City.”
 You want to have fun, but don’t want to break the bank.
-Between the cost of exclusive speakeasies or scouring the best local spots for deep dish pizza, it can feel impossible to find free things to do in Chicago.
+Between the cost of exclusive speakeasies and scouring the best local spots for deep dish pizza, it can feel impossible to find free things to do in Chicago.
 Luckily, there are plenty of options for every kind of outing at no cost to you, nor sacrifice of enjoyment.
 From family-friendly options to a romantic date night, here’s how to have fun for free while exploring the heart of America.

 Visit Millennium Park

 From movie screenings to sculpture installations displayed by local artists, there’s plenty of free programming during the summer and winter months to enjoy in Chicago’s beloved 24.5-acre park.
 While Chicago winters are not for the weak, you can take a stab at your inner gold medalist at the McCormick Tribune Ice Rink— just make sure to reserve your spot online in advance.

 Nothing exudes romance quite like a stroll through enthralling canvases and sculptures, and luckily, there are plenty of museums that make this an ideal date night choice and totally free activity to do in Chicago.
 From the Smart Museum of Art located on the UC campus, to the National Museum of Mexican Art in the lower west side, to the Museum of Contemporary Photography at Columbia College Chicago, there’s a wide variety of historical and contemporary art to see.

 Free Things To Do in Chicago With Kids